MitocGroup/javascript/README.md

 # MitocGroup JavaScript Style Guide() {

-*A mostly reasonable approach to JavaScript*
+*A mostly reasonable approach to JavaScript.
+Thank you, airbnb!*

 [For the ES5-only guide click here](es5/).